 Hello!

-I’m particularly interested in how language shapes children’s thinking about such matters.
+I’m interested in how language shapes children’s thinking about such matters.
 How might the way we talk sustain, recreate, or alter the social differences and disparities we describe?

 I’m also interested in how children think about the role of social structures, since many of the social disparities I’m interested in are ultimately structural in nature.
 Although thinking about social structures can be challenging for children, and even adults, children are capable of such structural thinking at a young age.
 How can we harness children’s capacity for structural thinking for social good?